Norbyte/ositools/LuaAPIDocs.md

 Press `<enter>` to enter console mode; in this mode the normal log output is disabled to avoid log spam while typing commands.

 Client/server context can be selected by typing `client` or `server`.
 This selects in which Lua environment the console commands will execute.
 By default the console uses the server context.
+The `reset` command reinitializes the server and client Lua VM.

 Typing `exit` returns to log mode.